A Serengeti Safari 2024 – Everything You Need to Know

 - If you prefer being away from the crowds, consider visiting during the low season for great game viewing and seeing the Migration’s herds on the plains.
 Alternatively, you opt for a camp in a more private area of the Serengeti National Park.

-Ready to Go for A Serengeti Safari?
+Ready to Start Planning Your Serengeti Safari?

 You have set your travel goals, made your Serengeti safari wish list, and worked out your budget range and preferred dates.
-It’s time to chat with our safari expert to start planning the Serengeti National Park safari holiday of a lifetime: